THE ST. JOHN'S CHOIR of St. John's, Newfoundland and Labrador, Canada

 is an adult community choir made up of auditioned singers of all ages and all walks of life.The Choir is open to all adults interested in the development and promotion of choral music resident in the eastern Avalon region and 18 years or over.
 Many Choir members are experienced singers and musicians, while others have experienced the joy of singing in a choir for the first time, but all share a love of singing and a desire to share it with others.
 The primary mandate of the St. John's Choir is the development and promotion of choral music.

-The St. John's Choir has existed for 50 years as a self-financed not-for-profit arts organization funding all operating and performance expenses from admission fees for performances.
-The Choir's current director is Stephen Candow, and its accompanist is Philip Roberts.
+The St. John's Choir has existed for over 50 years as a self-financed not-for-profit arts organization funding all operating and performance expenses from admission fees for performances.
+The Choir's current director is Stephen Candow, and its accompanist is Dr. Philip Roberts.
 These two musicians bring a high degree of artistic focus to the Choir and generously share their wonderful talents with the members each week.

 The St. John's Choir was organized in 1961 as the St. John's Extension Choir of Memorial University of Newfoundland by Dr. Ignatius Rumboldt, one of the Province's foremost musicians and choral conductors.
 Dr. Rumboldt directed the Choir during its first 20 years.
 In 1979, when Memorial University discontinued funding its Extension choirs, the Choir became a community choir to ensure that its significant role in the promotion and development of choral music was not lost and continued as The St. John's Choir under the direction of Mrs. Patricia Young.
 Since that time, the Choir has had many directors and accompanists, and has provided many singers with the opportunity to participate in choral music.